Hapax Locks : Value-Based Mutual Exclusion: Discussion

 Relatedly, \texttt{try\_lock} is difficult to implement in CLH and in ticket lock forms where the \texttt{ticket} field is only 32-bits and vulnerable to roll-over and inadvertent false-equal aliasing.

-Consider implementing \texttt{try\_lock} in Tidex.
+Consider implementing \texttt{trylock} in Tidex.
 We fetch and inspect the \texttt{Arrive} and \texttt{Depart} variables and find them equal, so the lock is \emph{apparently} unlocked -- \emph{apparently} as we didn’t get an atomic snapshot of the two variables, as we used two loads.
 Ignoring the alternative ID issue, we then use CAS to try to swing \texttt{Arrive} to our thread’s identity.
-But the fields could have shifted underneath us, from other concurrent actions on the lock, yielding an ABA issue where our CAS was successful, but we then discover that \texttt{Depart} is changed, in which case we’d be forced to wait in \texttt{try\_lock}.
+But the fields could have shifted underneath us, from other concurrent actions on the lock, yielding an ABA issue where our CAS was successful, but we then discover that \texttt{Depart} is changed, in which case we’d be forced to wait in \texttt{trylock}.
 We might also try to revert and back-out our update of \texttt{Arrive}, with another CAS, but there is no guarantee of success as other arrivals may have updated \texttt{Arrive}.
 The same scenario can manifest in ticket locks, although it takes 4G roll-over of 32-bit \texttt{Ticket} and \texttt{Grant} fields to occur.
-If we are willing to pack and collocate \texttt{Arrive} and \texttt{Depart} fields (or \texttt{Ticket} and \texttt{Grant}) fields together, and then use a double-wide CAS, you can safely implement \texttt{try\_lock} in that fashion.
-If we adapt ticket locks to use 64-bit fields, then, as roll-over and ABA are impossible, as a practical concern, we can safely implement \texttt{try\_lock}. \Hapax{} also gives us a viable try-lock as we have 64-bits and non-recurring values.
-We further observe that \texttt{try\_lock} is safe even with the \Hapax{} visible waiters and positive handover.
-During positive handover episodes (sustained contention), we skip updating the \texttt{Depart} field (we resume updating \texttt{Depart} when contention subsequently abates) but we also know that \texttt{Arrive} and \texttt{Depart} must be different during such an episode, so the lock appears in \emph{locked} state, and any \texttt{try\_lock} attempt will fail.
+If we are willing to pack and collocate \texttt{Arrive} and \texttt{Depart} fields (or \texttt{Ticket} and \texttt{Grant}) fields together, and then use a double-wide CAS, you can safely implement \texttt{trylock} in that fashion.
+If we adapt ticket locks to use 64-bit fields, then, as roll-over and ABA are impossible, as a practical concern, we can safely implement \texttt{trylock}, where the operator first fetches the \texttt{Grant} field, observing value $G$, and then tries to optimistically apply atomic compare-and-swap to swing the \texttt{Ticket} field from $G$ to $G+1$.

+\Hapax{} also gives us a viable \texttt{trylock} as we have 64-bits and non-recurring values.
+We further observe that \texttt{trylock} is safe even with the \Hapax{} visible waiters and positive handover.
+During positive handover episodes (sustained contention), we skip updating the \texttt{Depart} field (we resume updating \texttt{Depart} when contention subsequently abates) but we also know that \texttt{Arrive} and \texttt{Depart} must be different during such an episode, so the lock appears in \emph{locked} state, and any \texttt{trylock} attempt will fail.

 \Texticle{}Like TWA -- which is a variation of ticket locks augmented with a waiting array, to avoid global spinning -- Hapax Locks are \emph{value-based} and avoid passing shared addresses between threads.
 TWA and Hapax Locks also share similar RMR complexity by virtue of the shared waiting array.
 Unlike TWA, Hapax Locks provides expedited handover under contention.